Signs That Indicate Your Girlfriend Is Ready to Break Up

 Sign #4: Change in priorities or interests

 When something is important to us, we make time for it.
 If your girlfriend is ready to break up, you may notice a shift in her priorities and interests.
-The change could include prioritizing friends, hobbies, or work over the relationship or ignoring milestones that are important to you both.
+The change could include prioritizing friends, hobbies, or work over the relationship or ignoring milestones that were important to you both.

 Getty/jeffbergen